REC-1104/lucky-day-prediction-/README.md

 2. Navigate to the project directory and run `npm install` to install the required dependencies.
 3. Run `npm start` to start the development server.

-## Jupyter Notebook
+## Role of Python

-The prediction logic is based on a Jupyter notebook.
-The notebook contains the necessary algorithms and data processing steps to predict lucky days based on birthdates.
+The prediction logic is based on inferences obtained from python file.
+The file contains the necessary algorithms and data processing steps to predict lucky days based on birthdates.
 Below is a brief overview of the prediction process:

 1. [Data Loading] - Loading the `luckyDay.csv` file.
 2. [Data Preprocessing] - Process the data to ensure it meets the requirements of the prediction algorithm.
 3. [Data Visualizing] - Plotting different graphs to derive some necessary observations and conclusion.
 4. [Prediction Algorithm] - Utilize a multiple linear regression algorithm to determine lucky days based on the processed data.

-The Jupyter notebook can be found in the `lib` directory.
+The python file can be found in the `lib` directory.